UTSCCSCC01/finalprojects22-cyclist/README.md

 5. The installer will prompt you for the installation location.
 Leave the default location, unless you have a specific need to install it somewhere else – then click Next.
 6. The wizard will let you select components to include or remove from the installation.
 Again, unless you have a specific need, accept the defaults by clicking Next.
 7. Finally, click the Install button to run the installer.
 When it finishes, click Finish.
-8. By typing `node -v` and `npm -v` on terminal to verify you installed successfully, the system should display the Node.js version installed on your system.
+8. By typing `node -v` on terminal to verify you installed successfully, the system should display the Node.js version installed on your system.
+Type `npm -v` to check version of npm.

 To run our app on your terminal: